Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Evaluation

-\paragraphbe{LLMs.} We evaluate different families and variants of LLMs.
-These include Llama-2 \cite{touvron2023llama}, both the 7B and 13B variants, Mistral \cite{jiang2023mistral} in the 7B variant (specifically, Mistral-7B-Instruct-v0.2), and Vicuna \cite{zheng2024judging}, both the 7B and 13B variants (specifically vicuna-7b-v1.3 and vicuna-13b-v1.3).
-We use the vllm library for optimizing the inference time of all evaluated LLMs~\cite{kwon2023efficient}.
+\paragraphbe{LLMs.} We evaluate Llama-2 \cite{touvron2023llama} in the 7B and 13B variants, Llama-3.1 \cite{meta2024llama3} in the 8B variant, Mistral \cite{jiang2023mistral} in the 7B variant (specifically, Mistral-7B-Instruct-v0.2), and Vicuna \cite{zheng2024judging} in the 7B and 13B variants (specifically, vicuna-7b-v1.3 and vicuna-13b-v1.3).
+We use the vllm library for optimizing inference~\cite{kwon2023efficient}.
+We also perform a limited evaluation on larger and proprietary models: Llama-3.1 in the 70B and 405B variants~\cite{meta2024llama3}, GPT-4o in the mini and regular variants~\cite{openai2024gpt4o}, Gemini-1.5 in the Pro and Flash variants~\cite{google2024gemini15} and Claude-3.5 in the Haiku and Sonnet variants~\cite{anthropic2024claude35}.

-\paragraphbe{Datasets.} We use two datasets for our evaluation: Natural Questions (NQ) \cite{kwiatkowski2019natural}, and HotpotQA \cite{yang2018hotpotqa}.
-Both datasets contain document databases $\docdb$ of over 2.6M and 5.2M documents, respectively, collected from Wikipedia.
+\paragraphbe{Datasets.} We use two datasets $\docdb$ for our evaluation: Natural Questions (NQ) \cite{kwiatkowski2019natural} and MS-MARCO \cite{nguyen2640ms}.
+NQ is a dataset of over 2.6M Wikipedia documents.
+MS-MARCO is a dataset of over 8.8M Web documents collected by the Bing search engine.
+To reduce the computational cost of our evaluation, we randomly sample $100$ queries from each dataset.

-Our evaluations are very extensive, thus, to reduce computational costs, we randomly sample $50$ queries from each dataset instead of evaluating on the entire set.

-We used a cluster of A40 GPUs for our evaluation.
-The runtime for generating a single blocker document varies between models and queries (since each query's retrieved documents are of different lengths, which affects how long takes the LLM to perform inference).
-When using two A40s, a single iteration for the 7b parameter models (Llama-2-7b, Vicuna-7b, and Mistral) takes $8$ seconds on average, while for the larger 13b models (Llama-2-13b and Vicuna-13b) it takes $12$ seconds on average .
-As previously mentioned, we optimize for $1000$ iterations with an early stop of $100$ iterations.
-In practice, all runs stop after $250$ iterations on average.
-Thus, it takes less than an hour to generate a single blocker document.
+Time to generate a single blocker document varies between models and queries (documents retrieved for each query have different lengths, affecting how long it takes the LLM to perform inference), with $160$ iterations on average due to early stopping.
+When using two A40 GPUs, a single iteration takes an average of $8$ seconds for the 7b models (Llama-2-7b, Vicuna-7b, and Mistral) and $12$ seconds for the 13b models (Llama-2-13b and Vicuna-13b).